-11 2010 GUIDELINES, supra note 5, at § 6.3.
+$^{^{11}}$ 2010 GUIDELINES, supra note 5, at § 6.3.

-$^{^{13}}$ Id at \S 6.4.
+$^{^{13}}$ Id at § 6.4.

-14 Id; Antitrust Developments, supra note 9, at 360.
+14 Id; ANTITRUST DEVELOPMENTS, supra note 9, at 360.

-transaction costs.
+competitors in both the acquiring firm's market and the acquired firm's market.
+A vertical integration may promote efficiency to the integrated firm, for example, by reducing transaction costs.
 (The vertically integrated firm can internalize all transactions between its supplier or dealer, thus can avoid the costs of using the marketplace.15 The vertical merger may also bring more effective way to monitor and its services.16) Hence, the vertical merger is less likely than the horizontal merger to create competitive problems, thus less likely to harm consumers.
 The vertical merger, however, can still bring harm to consumers in certain ways.